preshathakkar/vector-quantization-/README.md

 # vector-quantization-
-vector quantization on a black and white 352 x 288 raw image using K-means clustering.
+Vector Quantization of a RAW(Canon Raw) or RGB(SGI RGB) black and white 352 x 288 raw image using K-means clustering.